Framing Instability in LLM Ethical Stance: Auditing Negation Sensitivity in Moral Dilemmas: Background

+Negation has troubled NLP systems since the field began, and recent work like MAQA~\cite{maqa2024benchmark} extends this to multimodal contexts, showing negation errors persist even with multimodal grounding.
 Alignment techniques compound rather than resolve this well-known problem.
-RLHF~\cite{ouyang2022training} optimizes for human preferences but not for compositional semantics.
-Constitutional AI~\cite{bai2022constitutional}, on the other hand, can trigger refusal via keyword matching rather than semantic parsing.
-Wei et al.~\cite{wei2023jailbroken} document how safety training fails when surface triggers diverge from semantic meaning, while Ganguli et al.~\cite{ganguli2022red} develop red teaming to identify such failures.
+RLHF optimizes for human preferences signals~\cite{ouyang2022training}, but that objective by does not by itself guarantee compositional handling of operators like negation.
+Constitutional AI~\cite{bai2022constitutional}, on the other hand, governs behavior through a fixed set of written principles that may still be triggered by surface cues rather than semantic parsing, a hypothesis developed in Section 6.
+Wei et al.~\cite{wei2023jailbroken} document how safety training can fail under jailbreak-style prompts and mismatched generalization, while Ganguli et al.~\cite{ganguli2022red} develop red teaming to identify such failures.
 The ETHICS benchmark~\cite{hendrycks2021aligning} introduced systematic evaluation of moral reasoning capabilities, finding that models have promising but incomplete ability to predict human ethical judgments.
-This body of work focuses on semantic comprehension.
-Our contribution is to examine where negation failures occur in ethical decisions, to detail who bears the costs, and to suggest what governance responses are appropriate.
+Most directly related to our setting, MoralChoice~\cite{scherrer2023moralbeliefs} evaluates the moral beliefs encoded in LLMs by presenting moral-choice scenarios, measuring response uncertainty, and probing sensitivity to question wording.
+Our work differs by focusing specifically on \emph{stance stability under polarity pairing}---whether the position a model expresses toward an action survives content-preserving reformulation, with clear policy controls---rather than on eliciting moral beliefs.
+This body of work focuses on semantic comprehension and belief elicitation.
+Our contribution is to examine how stance instability manifests in ethical decision scenarios, to validate the instruments used to measure it, and to suggest what governance responses are appropriate.